Aonrud/Timeline.js/README.md

 * Available space, starting from the first row until a space is found.
 * Connected entries (via 'data-becomes' attribute) must be on the same row.
 * Split, merge, and fork entries should aim to be as close to their linked entries as possible, depending on nearest available row with space.

+[^1]: If `data-start` is before the configured start of the timeline, it will be shown at the start with an arrow indicating it pre-exists the period shown.

 ## Javascript Documentation